MicrosoftDocs/azure-docs/articles/azure-monitor/platform/data-platform.md

 ## Stream data to external systems
 In addition to using the tools in Azure to analyze monitoring data, you may have a requirement to forward it to an external tool such as a security information and event management (SIEM) product.
 This forwarding is typically done directly from monitored resources through [Azure Event Hubs](/azure/event-hubs/).
 Some sources can be configured to send data directly to an event hub while you can use another process such as a Logic App to retrieve the required data.
+See [Stream Azure monitoring data to an event hub for consumption by an external tool](stream-monitoring-data-event-hubs.md) for details.